JonathanAaronDev/Cotton-disease-Prediction-CNN-/README.md

 Data Augmentation:

--Data augmentation was used.
+- Data augmentation was used.
 The types of augmentation are change of height, length, rotation, zoom, applying colors and flipping.

  ![image](https://user-images.githubusercontent.com/109544498/224564259-b420fb09-3ba2-4404-8ebb-166d7d4e8493.png)